Four hours. That's the average daily social media consumption for adults under 35. Some studies put it even higher.

 The Shrinking Attention Span

-Studies show that heavy social media users have measurably reduced gray matter in areas associated with attention and impulse control.
+Research on how the Internet changes cognition shows that heavy social media users have measurably reduced gray matter in areas associated with attention and impulse control.
 This isn't metaphor.
 Your brain is physically changing.

 The result?
 You lose the ability to focus on anything that doesn't provide immediate stimulation.
 Books become impossible.
 Long conversations feel tedious.
 Deep work becomes a struggle against your own mind.